dribdat/docs/docs/contribute.md

 python manage.py db upgrade
 ```

-Install a local copy of frontend resources for offline development using [yarn install](https://yarnpkg.com/en/docs/getting-started).
+Install a local copy of frontend resources for offline development using [npm](https://nodejs.org/) or [yarn](https://yarnpkg.com/en/docs/getting-started).
 These will be used when `FLASK_ENV=dev`, otherwise a CDN will be used in production.
+I.e.:

+`npm install`

 Finally, run this command (or just `debug.sh`) to start the server: